Yaccobv2/Fungos/README.md

 * Russula mariae

 # Used tools
+* Python
   * OpenCV - image processing library used for learning and testing
   * TensorFlow, Keras - libraries for the implementation and training of artificial neural networks
   * Sklearn - a library containing functions useful for machine learning
   * NumPy - library for easier implementation of mathematicalcalculations
  * Google Collaboratory - a platform that allows you to perform cloudcomputing using a shared GPU

 # Image database
 In this project we had used open-source database https://www.kaggle.com/harperd17/mushroom-pictures